-1 Vesting of each stock option and stock award is contingent upon the NEOs continued service, except as may be accelerated on certain events described below under "Employment Contracts and Termination of Employment and Change of Control Arrangements."
+Vesting of each stock award is contingent upon the NEO's continued service, except as may be accelerated on certain events described below under "Employment Contracts and Termination of Employment and Change of Control Arrangements."

-2 The dollar amounts in this column represent the market value of the shares underlying the RSUs as of December 31, 2022, based on the closing price of our common stock, as reported on the Nasdaq Global Market, of \$264.96.
+The dollar amounts in this column represent the market value of the shares underlying the RSUs is based on the closing price of our common stock of \$132.14 on December 29, 2023, the last trading day in 2023.